SkepticMystic/chemondis-weather-api/README.md

 The following environment variables can be set to configure the API.
 They can be set in a `.env` file in the root of the project.

 - `CACHE_TTL_MINS`: The time-to-live (TTL) for the cache, in minutes.
 Defaults to 5 minutes.

+## Caching

+Responses from OpenWeatherMap are cached on two levels:

+1. All responses are stored in SQLite, and only retrieved if still fresh.
+2. In the browser, using the Cache-Control header.

+These two approaches work together to reduce the total number of requests to the upstream API, while still providing fresh data to the user.
+Single users making the same request will receive the browser-cached response, while different users will receive each other's cached responses from the database.